-Camper Van Hire San Pedro de Atacama
+Camper Van Hire San Pedro De Atacama

 One of the more popular ways to visit the Atacama Desert is to scrap the idea of a hire car and tours altogether.
 By hiring a camper van, not only do you have your own transportation to see the top sites, but you also have accommodation checked off the list.

 No one wants to break down in the middle of the driest desert in the world, do they?
 Think about comfort, do you think you can cope with the heat of day and cold of night for 4 or 5 days?

-San Pedro de Atacama Without Vehicle
+San Pedro De Atacama Without Vehicle

 Your third option is to book tours and use the power of your legs.
 We ended up doing it this way because we were too late trying to rent a hire car and the price was exorbitant.

 By going this route, you’ll need to jump on the bus from Calama Airport to San Pedro.
 It’s 12,000 CLP (US$ 15) one way or if you intend to go back to Calama Airport after San Pedro, they have a return for 20,000 CLP (US$ 25) both ways.

 We were wrecked after hiking in Patagonia for 2 weeks so we dropped the ball a bit, which is very rare for us.
-San Pedro is expensive!
-Don’t waste money by being unorganized like we were!
+San Pedro is expensive.
+Don’t waste money by being unorganized like we were.

 Here’s one way of looking at things: If you drop US$ 300 on a hire car or (a lot) more on camper, you will feel like you need to make the most of that money, right?

 San Pedro de Atacama Tours